jupyterhub/zero-to-jupyterhub-k8s/doc/source/glossary.rst

       behave on a computer.
 Some common examples are ``PATH``, ``HOME``, and ``EDITOR``.

+   Kubernetes
+      For our purposes, you can think of Kubernetes as a way to speak to a cloud and describe what you would like it to do, in a manner that isn't specific for that cloud.

+      - `The Illustrated Children's Guide to Kubernetes <https://www.youtube.com/watch?v=4ht22ReBjno>`_
+      - `The official "What is Kubernetes?" text <https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/>`_

    Kubernetes API server
       The `Kubernetes API
       <https://kubernetes.io/docs/concepts/overview/kubernetes-api/>`_ server,
       also referred to as the master, will answer questions and update the desired state of the cluster for you.
 When you use ``kubectl`` you communicate with the API server.

+   Kubernetes Pod
+      TODO...

    Kubernetes resource
       A Kubernetes resource can for example be a `Deployment